meolar/supertux-wiki/Ideas.md

 #### Different Shades of Water

 - **Light Water** This is easy to see through and should be used in shallow areas (less than 25 spaces deep).
+This is the default type of water.
 - **Medium Water** This is darker and a bit harder to see through; it should be used in deeper areas (25-50 spaces deep).
 - **Dark Water** This is nearly black, hard to see through, and suitable for the bottoms of very deep pits and